 Note on Location filtering: Filters for country/territory/region of occurrence (used in the context of both searching and downloading lists) currently include all taxa associated with that geographic entity, including taxa that are recorded as extinct, introduced or re-introduced in that area.
 Details on these attributes are included in the right hand columns of the CITES and EU listing downloads and are also viewable on the "Distribution" tab for the species in question.
 Also note that when filtering on a country, all species that occur within that country and its territories will be provided.

-This site is optimised for Internet Explorer 8, 9 and 10, Firefox, Safari and Google Chrome.
+This site is optimised for Internet Explorer 11, Microsoft Edge, Firefox, Safari and Google Chrome.
 The site may not display properly in older browsers.

 It is planned to implement a web feed to display CMS species data directly from the CMS species database in Species+.